-Twenty players on Team USA's 25-man roster for the 2026 Winter Olympics played NCAA men's ice hockey, a reminder that for many of the sport's biggest names, the path to the world stage still runs through college hockey.
+Twenty players on Team USA's 25-man roster at the 2026 Winter Olympics played NCAA men's ice hockey, a reminder that for many of the sport's biggest names, the path to the world stage still runs through college hockey.

 At a glance